sriya224/CSE185_Group44/README.md

         - accuracy.py : file that computes accuracy score for kmer count table and histogram visualizations of benchmarking files

-    3) setup.py : file for setting up blobfish package
+    3) setup.py : file for setting up blobfish package, would implement installable package in future directions